SparkySimp/lilly_lnk/README.md

 # lilly
-A linker project I started with the annoyance at a Microsoft fanboy
+A linker project I started with the annoyance at a Microsoft fanboy (also known as [ByGoodie](https://github.com/ByGoodie))